ialopezg/ialopezg/README.md

 👨‍💻 I do:
 - Fullstack development 👨🏾‍💻
-- JavaScript, TypeScript, Java, PHP, and everything related with a heavy preference for backend development.
+- JavaScript, TypeScript, Java, PHP, Python, and everything related with a heavy preference for backend development.
 - Angular ❤️ and React/ReactNative ⚛️
 - NestJS 😻